Skip to main content

 These decisions are shown as either Won (in favor of the Merchant) or Lost (in favor of the Cardholder):

-• Won - This status refers to a Dispute stage being ruled in favor of the Merchant from the Issuer.
+• Won - This status refers to a Dispute cycle being ruled in favor of the Merchant from the Issuer.

-• Lost - This status refers to a Dispute stage being ruled in favor of the Cardholder from the Issuer.
+• Lost - This status refers to a Dispute cycle being ruled in favor of the Cardholder from the Issuer.

 Final Decisions